Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **getName**(): _string_

-Returns the name of the entity (e.g. "Horse")
+Returns the name of the entity (e.g., "Horse")

 **Returns:** _string_